-Newly arrived colonic monocytes, termed SP1 monocytes, differentiate through stages SP2 and SP3 until ultimately becoming mature SP4 resident macrophages (Schridde et al., 2017).
-This process is accompanied by expression of 613 genes specifically in SP4 compared to SP1 monocytes (Schridde et al., 2017).
-As Runx3 is expressed in colonic RM and in its absence the SP4 mature stage is impaired, we hypothesized that Runx3 is involved in the maturation of colon SP4 RM.
+Newly arrived colonic monocytes, termed SP1 monocytes, differentiate through stages SP2 and SP3 until ultimately becoming mature SP4 RMs (Schridde et al., 2017).
+This process is accompanied by the expression of 613 genes, specifically in SP4, compared with SP1 monocytes (Schridde et al., 2017).
+As Runx3 is expressed in colonic RMs, and in its absence, the SP4 mature stage is impaired, we hypothesized that Runx3 is involved in the maturation of colon SP4 RMs.

 As mentioned above, 128 down-regulated DEGs were identified by cross analysis of Runx3Δ/WT RM gene expression profiles (Figure 5A, Table S1).
 Intersecting these 128 RM Runx3Δ down-regulated genes with the 613 SP4-specific genes revealed a marked overlap of 58 genes, comprising 45% of Runx3Δ down-regulated genes (Figure 5E).
-Remarkably, 11 of the 14 (79%) down-regulated anti-inflammatory genes in Runx3Δ RM, including IL10, were among these 58 common genes (Table 1, Figure 5E).
-Additionally, among these 58 down-regulated genes several are associated with the Notch pathway and cholesterol uptake.
+Remarkably, 11 of the 14 (79%) down-regulated anti-inflammatory genes in Runx3Δ RMs, including IL10, were among these 58 common genes (Table 1, Figure 5E).
+Additionally, among these 58 down-regulated genes, several were associated with the Notch pathway and cholesterol uptake.

-Maturation into colon SP4 RM stage is dependent on up-regulation of various TGF signaling genes (Bain et al., 2013; Schridde et al., 2017).
-As Runx3 has an established role in mediating TGF signaling (Fainaru et al., 2004), it is tempting to speculate that the 58 down-regulated genes include Runx3-responsive TGFregulated genes.
-Cross analysis of the SP4-specific RM gene list with those that were down-regulated in Tgfbr1Δ/RAG1-/- (Schridde et al., 2017), revealed 62 common genes (Table S1).
-Intersecting these 62 genes with the above mentioned 58 P4-specific genes that were down-regulated in Runx3Δ RM, revealed 9 common genes (Figure 5E, Table S1).
+Maturation into the colon SP4 RM stage is dependent on up-regulation of various TGF- signaling genes (Bain et al., 2013; Schridde et al., 2017).
+As Runx3 has an established role in mediating TGF- signaling (Fainaru et al., 2004), it is reasonable to speculate that the 58 down-regulated genes include Runx3-responsive TGF--regulated genes.
+Cross analysis of the list of SP4-specific RM genes with those that were down-regulated in Tgfbr1Δ/RAG1-/- (Schridde et al., 2017) revealed 62 common genes (Table S1).
+Intersecting these 62 genes with the above mentioned 58 P4-specific genes that were down-regulated in Runx3Δ RMs, revealed 9 common genes (Figure 5E, Table S1).